ankita-cmu/Data-viz-finalproject/README.md

 #### First interview with a family member:

- *  What do you think is the topic of my project?
+ 1. What do you think is the topic of my project?

 **Answer** The sketches explain the growth of Google with time.
 Is that your project?

 *I told that this was pretty close.
 I am showing the rise of Google.*

- * Do you think I should include more history of Google?
+ 2. Do you think I should include more history of Google?
 **Answer** You should have a couple of visuals related to the history.

- *What other sub-topics could be relevant for this project*
+ 3. What other sub-topics could be relevant for this project*

- *My anser: I plan on using a story telling tool called Shorthand for my project, do you have any suggestions?*
+ *My answer: I plan on using a story telling tool called Shorthand for my project, do you have any suggestions?*
 **Answer** You should try a platform called Storybird.